MatthieuLepers/my-genshin-impact-characters/README.md

 **⚠️ You should definitely read this part before making a contribution**

 ### Installation
-Just clone the repository, run `npm install` to install all node dependencies, then run `npm run dev` to start the application.
+Just clone the repository, run `npm install` to install all node dependencies, then run `npm run dev` or `npm run dev:web` to start the application.

 ### Pull requests
 Please apply the naming convention when you create a branch: